robalexclark/SilveR/README.md

 ## Ongoing and Future Development

-1) Finialise the migration of stats modules from InVivoStat (in progress)
+1) Finialise setup process on linux and osx
+2) Refactor validation classes and methods to standardise and remove any duplication
-2) Port to .net core 3.x and Blazor/razor components when these are released
+3) Port to .net core 3.x and Blazor/razor components when these are released
-3) Investigate further modules for development
+4) Investigate further modules for development

 ## Contributing or Issues